-The Role of Plasma ChE (BuChE) and Neurodevelopment: CPF has been shown to affect plasma/BuChE during development in numerous studies described above.
-Plasma ChE is involved in embryonic development of both neural and extraneural tissues (Brimijoin and Koenigsberger 1999; Mack and Robitzki 2000).
-Importantly, plasma ChE has been shown to be inhibited in animal studies at doses equal to or less than RBC AChE (Marty and Andrus 2010).
-Zheng et al. (2000) demonstrated greater BuChE inhibition than RBC AChE in rat neonates after both acute and repeated dose administration of CPF.
+VI.D.2.a.
+The Role of Plasma ChE (BuChE) and Neurodevelopment

+CPF has been shown to affect plasma/BuChE during development in numerous studies described earlier.
+Plasma ChE is involved in embryonic development of both neural and extraneural tissues (Brimijoin and Koenigsberger, 1999; Mack and Robitzki, 2000).
+Importantly, plasma ChE has been shown to be inhibited in animal studies at doses equal to or less than RBC AChE (Marty and Andrus, 2010).
+Zheng et al. (2000)demonstrated greater BuChE inhibition than RBC AChE in rat neonates after both acute and repeated dose administration of CPF.

-A study with gene-targeted mice deficient in AChE (AChE-/-) showed that BuChE and likely other enzymes may have assumed the function of AChE during early development (Li et al. 2000a; Xie et al. 2000).
-The AChE-/- mice showed no physical defects at birth.
+A study with gene-targeted mice deficient in AChE (AChE^{-/-}) showed that BuChE and likely other enzymes may have assumed the function of AChE during early development (Li et al., 2000a; Xie et al., 2000).
+The AChE^{-/-} mice showed no physical defects at birth.
 Their organs and blood cells showed no morphological abnormalities.
 Electron microscopic examination of the neuromuscular junctions showed normal morphology.
 Interestingly, BuChE levels in the tissues were similar to those in the wild-type and AChE heterozygous mice.
 In addition, in the absence of AChE, plasma /BuChE was apparently essential for vital functions.
-When AChE-/- mice were treated with bambuterol, a specific plasma/BuChE inhibitor, they died immediately after treatment, while wild-type mice treated with the same dose were not affected.
+When AChE^{-/-} mice were treated with bambuterol, a specific plasma/BuChE inhibitor, they died immediately after treatment, while wild-type mice treated with the same dose were not affected.
 Therefore, the role of plasma/BuChE inhibition in neurodevelopment introduces uncertainty as to the long-term effects occurring at doses lower than those inhibiting RBC AChE.

-Uncertainties with the Use of AChE Inhibition as an Endpoint for Protecting Against Neurodevelopmental Effects: Selection of RBC AChE inhibition as the critical toxicity endpoint was intended to protect human populations from impacts on other neurological endpoints that were not easily measured.
-However, collective results from animal studies, the three major human prospective birth cohort studies and the ToxCast and zebrafish assays indicate that CPF may cause neurodevelopmental and neurobehavioral effects in the absence AChE inhibition.
+VI.D.2.b.
+Uncertainties with the Use of AChE Inhibition as an Endpoint for Protecting against Neurodevelopmental Effects

+Selection of RBC AChE inhibition as the critical toxicity endpoint was intended to protect human populations from impacts on other neurological endpoints that are not as easily measured.
+However, collective results from epidemiology and animal toxicity studies indicate that CPF may cause neurodevelopmental and neurobehavioral effects in the absence AChE inhibition.